Frequently Asked Questions

-We will have ASL and Spanish interpreters present for main stage and Expo speeches/programming.
+We will have ASL and Spanish interpreters present for main stage and expo programming.

-Metro, Lyft and other accessible options can get you to and from the Expo & Rally.
+Metro, Lyft and other accessible options can get you to and from the expo and rally.

-Our accessibility team will be ensuring our disabled attendees have the proper accommodations mad available to them.
+Our accessibility team will be ensuring our disabled attendees have the proper accommodations made available to them.
 For more detailed information, please visit our accessibility page.

 Is the event safe?